Mikaela/mikaela.github.io/articles/Emails.html.md

 ## OpenPGP signing

-I sign my emails using [GnuPG] which is free implementation of the [OpenPGP] standard.
+I sign my emails using [GnuPG](http://www.gnupg.org/) which is free implementation of the [OpenPGP](https://www.ietf.org/rfc/rfc4880.txt) standard.
 The signature can be used to verify that I am the sender and that nobody modified the message.

 ## UTF-8

 I use UTF-8, because it allows all characters and it's widely used everywhere.
-It is also the default character set of [Python 3].
+It is also the default character set of [Python 3](http://python.org/).
 UTF-8 is also recommended on most of IRC channels and networks.

 ## Plain text emails